 Louise Mayell is a visual artist from Kent, UK.
 Mayell was awarded BA (Hons) Art and Aesthetics from University of Wales Institute Cardiff in 2000, producing artwork in a range of media, including painting, ceramics, photography and installation.

 She went on to complete a PGCE in Secondary Education in Art and Design, qualifying as a teacher in 2002.
-Mayell gained fifteen years experience teaching art specialisms and examination subjects in secondary schools across Kent, including courses in Fine Art, Textiles, Graphics and Photography.
+Mayell has gained many years experience teaching art specialisms and examination subjects in secondary schools across Kent, including courses in Fine Art, Textiles, Graphics and Photography.

-Mayell now works as a Creative Workshop Tutor for University for the Creative Arts, teaching art and photography workshops to students from schools, colleges and youth clubs, as part of the University’s 'Future Students' and KAMCOP programmes.
+Mayell works as a Creative Workshop Tutor for University for the Creative Arts, teaching art and photography workshops to students from schools, colleges and youth clubs, as part of the University’s 'Future Students' and KAMCOP programmes.
 She is also a trained Arts Award advisor.
+In 2021 Mayell completed a five month artist residency at Cobham Hall, where she now also teaches Art and A Level Photography.

 Revisiting the place of one’s birth and childhood can conjure mixed emotions.
 Memories of childhood are evoked, or can even seem to be retained within objects or spaces.
 The documentation of my childhood surroundings has inspired work that has, not only a nostalgia for the familiar, but which also explores the duality of sensations that can occur, when revisiting a location from one’s past.
 By photographing and merging imagery taken on and around the council estate where I grew up, I aim to depict the contrast between the natural and manmade structures that, for me, remain as landmarks of memory within the landscape.